bobbybudnick/SFS-Infrastructure/README.md

 24. Pfsense cable router
 The cable gateway and main Internet connection
+Custom luggable laptop with no battery but still has a basic UPS
+As noted below an extensive UPS is not needed for hardline connections
+Hardline connections can and will fail when the power goes out
+Samsung laptop - retired
 Set for relatively short battery life due to unreliability of hard lines in outages

 25. MID